 Brain tumors can be benign (non-cancerous, non-aggressive) or malignant (aggressive), but both types are serious conditions that require immediate attention and expert treatment.
 Brain tumor treatment options vary significantly depending on the specific type of brain tumor and the stage of the disease.

-Overview and Symptoms
+Overview & Symptoms

-Benign Brain Tumors
+Benign Brain & Spinal Tumors

-Malignant Brain Tumors
+Malignant Brain & Spinal Tumors

-- Most frequently malignant brain tumors include:
+Most frequently malignant brain tumors include:

-- Gliomas, malignant tumors that arise in the supportive tissue of the brain.
+- Glioma, a malignant tumor that arises in the supportive tissue of the brain.
 They are equivalent to cancerous lesions.
-Some of the more common forms of glioma include astrocytoma, glioblastoma and oligodendroglioma.
+These tumors are given different grades depending on how aggressive they are felt to behave.
+Some of the more common forms of glioma include astrocytoma, oligodendroglioma, and glioblastoma.